ipepe/docker-traefik/README.md

-# docker-traefik-with-self-signed-ssl
+# docker-traefik by ipepe
+I reconfigured traefik for:
-Reconfigured traefik for HTTP redirect to HTTPS.
-With default self signed certificate and letsencrypt support.
+ * HTTP redirect to HTTPS
+ * default self signed certificate
+   * letsencrypt support.

+You don't need to create `traefik.toml` file.
+Just create `docker-compose.yml` and You are good to go.

 # Production docker-compose.yml